 Red Dead Redemption

-Release year: | 2010 |
+Release date: | 2010-05-18 |

-Genre: | Action-adventure |
+Genre: | Adventure |

-Developer: | Rockstar San Diego |
+Developer: | Rockstar Games |

-Red Dead Redemption isn’t the first in the series, being preceded by Red Dead Revolver, but it’s undoubtedly one that made the biggest impact.
 John Marston’s story tugged at similar heartstrings that Eastwood’s Unforgiven did, perfectly capturing the twilight years of the Old West and its depictions in the genre, viewing them through the eyes of a man with troubled past.

 In addition to its western storyline, Red Dead Redemption was easily one of the best open worlds of its generation.
-Rockstar took to creating the prairies and the settlements of the old West with the same aplomb they make cities and counties for GTA, and RDR’s was just as filled with things to do, even if the tone was generally more serious.
+Rockstar took to creating the prairies and the settlements of the old West with the same aplomb they make cities and counties for GTA, and RDR was just as filled with things to do, even if the tone was generally more serious.

 Key features |